Steven Davis: International career

 Davis made his full international debut on 9 February 2005 in a 1–0 loss to Canada, and made the assist for David Healy in Northern Ireland's famous 1–0 victory over England in a 2006 World Cup qualification match on 7 September.
 Davis' first goal came against Wales in a 3–2 home defeat in another qualifier on 8 October.
 He was also part of the team who beat Spain 3–2 at Windsor Park in September 2006.

 On 21 May 2006, he became Northern Ireland's youngest modern day captain against Uruguay in the United States, a 1–0 loss.

 On 8 October 2015, Davis scored twice in a 3–1 victory over Greece to help Northern Ireland qualify for the final tournament of Euro 2016, their first European Championship.

 In November 2019, he won his 116th cap against the Netherlands and became the most capped British midfielder, passing David Beckham.
-On 7 September 2020, he equaled Pat Jennings Northern Ireland record of 119 caps,.
-On 8 October 2020, he played his 120th match for Northern Ireland against Bosnia and Herzegovina in the UEFA Euro 2020 qualifying play-offs, to become the most-capped player in their history.
-As of February 2023 he has 140 caps, making him the most capped British men's player of all time.
+On 7 September 2020, he equalled Pat Jennings's Northern Ireland record of 119 caps.
+On 8 October 2020, he played his 120th match for Northern Ireland against Bosnia and Herzegovina in the UEFA Euro 2020 qualifying play-offs to become the most-capped player in their history.
+As of February 2023 he had 140 caps, making him the most capped British or Irish men's player of all time.

+Coaching career

+Following the sacking of Michael Beale on 1 October 2023, Davis was announced as the manager of Rangers on an interim basis.
+He reported that this "came out of the blue" and that it "was too good an opportunity to turn down".
+He took charge of two games, a Europa League defeat by Aris Limassol and a league win against St Mirren, before Philippe Clement was appointed manager on 15 October.